Theory Of Knowledge Schedule 2017-18

 - Knowledge Questions

-- TOK Presentation Planning – Decide on topic and group by February 1st.
+- TOK Presentation Planning – Decide on topic by February 9th.
 Assuming we can get access to the computer lab or laptops, you will have four class periods each week to work on it for four weeks.
-Your written draft plan will be due on February 17th.
+Your written draft plan will be due on February 23rd.

-- You will make your presentation in early March.
+- You will make your presentation in late March.
 Presentations will be video-recorded

 - Begin work on TOK Essay in late April